rmacduff/awssearch/README.md

 +-------------+---------------------+------------+------------------+-----------------+-------------------+---------+
 ```

-Search in us-west-2 for ELBs that have the string "staging" in them.
+Search in us-west-2 for ELBs that have the string "staging" in the DNS name.

 ```
 $ python awssearch/aws-search.py -r us-west-2 elb --dns staging